-- (d) It is understood that top-up under Article 19.03 is calculated based on a standard, not extended, parental leave. - 19.04 (a) In order to allow increased flexibility in scheduling of work, an employee who wishes to take less than 26 weeks of the pregnancy and/or parental leave may also undertake some alternative teaching assistantship assignment, subject to the availability of suitable work and the approval of the employment supervisor(s).
+- (d) It is understood that top-up under Article 19.03 is calculated based on a standard, not extended, parental leave. - 19.06 (a) In order to allow increased flexibility in scheduling of work, an employee who wishes to take less than 26 weeks of the pregnancy and/or parental leave may also undertake some alternative teaching assistantship assignment, subject to the availability of suitable work and the approval of the employment supervisor(s).
 This may be done by exchange with another qualified assistant for a period not exceeding 1 academic term.
-The employee is encouraged to consult with his/her their Chair (or his/her their delegate) to identify possible alternative work. - (b) The period of re-employment referred to in 13.02 will be extended by the same number of terms covered by the commencement of the Pregnancy and/or Parental Leave to the day that is the later of the Pregnancy Leave termination and Parental Leave termination (if this "day" occurs during a term, this period of re-employment will further extend to the beginning of the following term). - 19.05 An employee will only be eligible to receive financial benefits set out in 19.03(a)(i) (Option A) or 19.03(a)(ii) (Option B) for the period of time in which he/she would have been scheduled to work.
+The employee is encouraged to consult with their Chair (or their designate) to identify possible alternative work.

-19.06 Bereavement Leave
+(b) The period of re-employment referred to in 13.02 will be extended by the same number of terms covered by the commencement of the Pregnancy and/or Parental Leave to the day that is the later of the Pregnancy Leave termination and Parental Leave termination (if this "day" occurs during a term, this period of re-employment will further extend to the beginning of the following term).

-(a) In the event of a death of a member of an employee's immediate family he/she they will be entitled to a leave of absence without loss of pay or benefits for a period of 5 consecutive business days.
-Immediate family includes but is not limited to the employee's spouse, son, daughter, spouse's children, ward, mother, father, sister, brother, mother-in-law, father-in-law, sister-in-law, brother-in-law, grandmother, and grandfather.
-Requests for additional leave, or leave for persons outside the immediate family, without pay will not be unreasonably denied.
+19.07 Bereavement Leave

-- (b) When the funeral occurs more than 200 km. from the employee's work location, the employee will be entitled to 1 additional day of leave to accommodate travel. - (c) Upon request, an employee may elect to set aside 1 day of available bereavement leave, to be used within 1 year of such request, to attend a memorial service or interment. - (d) Employees who require a bereavement leave beyond the leave provided in Article 19.06 (a) and (b) may, with departmental approval, be granted additional days of bereavement leave without pay. - (e) An employee shall inform his/her their supervisor of his/her their intention to take bereavement leave as soon as possible.
+- (a) In the event of a death of a member of an employee's immediate family they will be entitled to a leave of absence without loss of pay or benefits for a period of 5 consecutive business days.
+Immediate family includes but is not limited to the employee's spouse, son, daughter, spouse's children, ward, mother, father, sister, brother, mother-in-law, father-in- law, sister-inlaw, brother-in-law, grandmother, and grandfather.
+Requests for additional leave, or leave for persons outside the immediate family, without pay will not be unreasonably denied. - (b) When the funeral occurs more than 200 km. from the employee's work location, the employee will be entitled to 1 additional day of leave to accommodate travel. - (c) Upon request, an employee may elect to set aside 1 day of available bereavement leave, to be used within 1 year of such request, to attend a memorial service or interment. - (d) Employees who require a bereavement leave beyond the leave provided in Article 19.06 (a) and (b) may, with departmental approval, be granted additional days of bereavement leave without pay. - (e) An employee shall inform their supervisor of their intention to take bereavement leave as soon as possible.

-19.07 Court and Jury Duty Leave
+19.08 Court and Jury Duty Leave

-Upon written request, supported by a copy of the subpoena for court leave or a copy of the summons for jury duty, and provided that the employee is not a party to the proceedings, namely an accused, applicant, plaintiff, defendant, appellant, or respondent, an employee shall be granted paid leave at the rate of his/her their full salary, to a maximum of 10 hours per week, less what the court pays for the performance of the required duties, to appear as a court witness or to appear for or serve jury duty, provided that such appearance and/or service actually conflicts with his/her their scheduled duties and provided that upon return to work he/she they shall provide his/her their supervisor with written confirmation of the date(s) and time(s) on which he/she they appeared and/or served, signed by an appropriate official of the Court.
+Upon written request, supported by a copy of the subpoena for court leave or a copy of the summons for jury duty, and provided that the employee is not a party to the proceedings, namely an accused, applicant, plaintiff, defendant, appellant, or respondent, an employee shall be granted paid leave at the rate of their full salary, to a maximum of 10 hours per week, less what the court pays for the performance of the required duties, to appear as a court witness or to appear for or serve jury duty, provided that such appearance and/or service actually conflicts with their scheduled duties and provided that upon return to work they shall provide their supervisor with written confirmation of the date(s) and time(s) on which they appeared and/or served, signed by an appropriate official of the Court.

-19.08 Reservist Leave
+19.09 Reservist Leave